CallumF15/Netlogo_Project/README.md

 # Netlogo_Project

 A Team project composed of 4 programmers.
-Me and another programmer focused on imp,ementing the finite state machine.
+Me and another programmer focused on implementing the finite state machine.

 About: